New Client Special $120 for 4 hours of organizing

 * FDA banned 19 chemicals in antibacterial soaps; said to be useless, and might cause harm.

-* $178 billion wasted each year on sanitizers; don’t waste your own money.
+* $178 billion was spent each year on sanitizers pre-COVID.

 EFFECT ON IMMUNE SYSTEM

-* Over-sanitized environments interfere with **critical immune system development** in babies and children; ages at which the immune system learns to recognize and fight foreign invaders.
+* Over-sanitized environments interfere with critical immune system development in babies and children.

-* So the immune system turns inward instead of outward.
+* Absent foreign invaders, the immune system turns inward instead of outward.

-* Thought a major contributor to increased asthma, allergy, autoimmune disease rates.
+* Thought a major contributor to increased rates of asthma, allergy, autoimmune disease.

-* Natural exposure to bacteria permit the immune system to develop normally.
+* Natural exposure to bacteria helps "train" the immune system its many cells types to function.